aral/ar.al-site/content/2019/10/04/build-a-simple-chat-app-with-site.js/index.md

     The above command will work with no other information necessary if the account name on your development machine and on your production machine is the same and you’re in your site’s directory.
 Otherwise, check the docs for on how to specify any details you need to.

-    On your production server, to ensure that it supports sync, it’s a good idea to launch your server with the `--ensure-can-sync` option, which will install rsync on your production machine for you in case it doesn’t already exist.
+    On your production server, to ensure that it supports sync, it’s a good idea to launch your server with the `--ensure-can-sync` option, which will install [rsync](https://en.wikipedia.org/wiki/Rsync) – the tool Site.js uses behind the scenes to sync your files – if it doesn’t already exist.

     ### And there’s more…